Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.Maintenance/Readme.md

 ### `Lombiq.Hosting.Tenants.Maintenance.ChangeUserSensitiveContent`

-It's a maintenance task that depersonalizes the usernames, e-mail addresses, passwords, so they are changed to realistic but random values.
+It's a maintenance task that depersonalizes the user-names, e-mail addresses and passwords, so they are changed to realistic but random values.
 The maintenance task runs only on the tenants that are added to the `TenantNames` property.

 The following configuration should be used to allow the maintenance to run: